Defining Your Competitive Advantage And Finding Your Business Edge

 The illustration above is helpful in showing the process of how a competitive advantage comes about.
 But let’s dive deeper to better understand how each stage leads up to the creation of a competitive advantage and how that advantage can be further leveraged towards the success of your company:

 The resources are your company’s physical assets, human resources, and organizational capital.
 It’s your resources that determine what your company can do as far as operations and business activities go.
 Let’s say, for instance, that you own a taxi cab company.
-Your fleet of cabs, your drivers, and the money your company has combine together as a large portion of your resources.
+Your fleet of cabs, your drivers, and the money your company has combined together as a large portion of your resources.

 Your capabilities refer to how you manage your company’s resources to meet market demands.
 Using the taxi cab example, your company’s capabilities will be dependent on how you manage the number of cabs and drivers you have, as well as the capital you have (needed for things like gas, car maintenance, car storage, and more).
 The number of passengers you’re able to serve within a specific area and within a specific time will be dependent on how you manage your resources.